b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Examining one's worldview from an outside perspective is a good way to evaluate them&mdash; at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
 "You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) the sins be atoned for by someone who isn't born yet.
-Bro, not one of these things can be demonstrably proven.
+Not one of these things can be demonstrably proven.
 You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.

 "Whatsoever a man did was no crime" at face value sounds like it's in opposition to the verses [outlining laws and punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9).
 Looking a bit deeper might mean that on a grander scale, actions that we mortals take in our day-to-day lives will have no impact on the world, galaxy, universe, tomorrow or a thousand years from now.
 It sounds like nihilistic fatalism.

 &nbsp;